LGN520/farreach-public/docs/netreach-v4.md

 	+ TODO: We use reflector thread to simulate the extra link for connection between data plane and switch OS
 - Controller
 	+ Cache population/eviction
-		* Receive CACHE_POP <key, value, stat, seq, serveridx> from server by tcp channel
+		* Receive CACHE_POP <key, value, seq, serveridx> from server by tcp channel
 			- Per-server popclient -> one controller.popserver (with multiple subthreads = # of servers)
 		* CANCELED: Add key into per-server cached key set (comment it if server.cached_keyset works well)
 		* CANCELED: Add key into key-server map (comment it as CACHE_EVICT embeds serveridx towards corresponding server)